gradle/gradle/design-docs/component-metadata.md

 - Reasonable error message when publishing with invalid branch value
 - Branch attribute is cached until module is refreshed
 - Test coverage for publishing with extra-info set
-- Test coverage for accessing ivyStatus in component metadata rules
+- Test coverage for accessing ivy status in component metadata rules

 ### Open issues